Litauen/docs.bannerlordmodding.lt/modding/sound.md

 ## Sound Events

 Possible to play sound (events) with InformationManager.AddQuickInformation(text, 0, null, <span style="color:green">string SoundEventPath</style>)

+You need to null the SoundEvent when you leave the mission.

 Same with MultiSelectionInquiryData and in the menus